JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 This guide describes the set up and use of your new Fireflies.

 <img src="/assets/Fireflies_box_with _logo.jpg" width="500">

+This page is the Quick Start Guide for the v2 Firefly LED controllers.
+V1 contollers provide an 8 position rotary switch rather than the two position toggel switch the v1 controllers provide.
+If you are looking for the v1 user manual please find it [here][[Quick Start Guide - Fireflies LED controller V1](user_manuals/Fireflies_controller_std_v1_updated.md)]

 ### Connect and test the light string
 1. Plug the USB-C charger into a 120V wall outlet.